-Although we use the latest technological advancements, our knowledge that we teach does not change.
-We teach traditional Islam.
-The same knowledge that we learned from our teachers, who learned from their teachers, who learned from their teachers . . . all the way back to the Messenger of Allah (may peace and blessings be upon him).
+We teach traditional Islamic knowledge.
+The same knowledge that we learned from our teachers, who learned from their teachers . . . all the way back to the Messenger of Allah (may peace and blessings be upon him) in an unbroken chain.
+Using cutting-edge technology, we now carry this sacred knowledge to you online.
+Our high-level interaction provides the intimacy and effectiveness of a physical classroom, while providing the flexibility and comfort of study from your home or office.

 What is traditional learning?